Forklift Trucks - Safe Handling of Propane (LPG) Fuel

 - Do not use metal tools when changing a cylinder.

-- Do not use excessive force when opening valve.
+- Do not use excessive force when opening or closing the valve.

 - Do not let the cylinder get too hot or be exposed to excessive heat.

 - Do not use matches or a flame to check for leaks.
 Use soap or a leak detector.

-- Do not mount more than two LPG cylinders on the forklift than the truck was designed to hold.
+- Do not mount more LPG cylinders on the forklift than the truck was designed to hold.